richarvey/caddy-aws-ready/README.md

 # caddy-aws-ready

-AWS ready caddy server image impliments, extra optional modules to inyteract with dynamoDB for storage and allow caddy to be a reverse proxy for S3.
+AWS ready caddy server image impliments, extra optional modules to interact with dynamoDB or S3 for certmagic storage and allow caddy to be a reverse proxy for S3 which brings extra features to static hosting.

 ### caddy.storage.dynamodb
 [https://github.com/silinternational/certmagic-storage-dynamodb](https://github.com/silinternational/certmagic-storage-dynamodb)